AdyGCode/SaaS-BED-Notes/Session-02/Readme.md

 > **NB:** Your Journal entry will be expected to be completed before 9AM on the day of the next in class lecture.

+# Note on Session 01 Journals

+**Note on Journals:**
+> For those who did not create a journal last week, you should take this opportunity to go back over the content, and summarise your learning BEFORE covering the content from this week.